laravel/jetstream-docs/1.x/features/password-confirmation.md

 ## Redirect Password Confirmation

 The following documentation will discuss how to use redirect based password confirmation in Jetstream.
 Redirect based password confirmation is typically used when the user needs to confirm their password before accessing an entire screen that is rendered by your application, such as a billing settings screen.
+This form of password confirmation redirects the user to a dedicated password confirmation screen where they must confirm their password before being redirected to their intended destination.

 ![Screenshot of Password Confirmation](./../../assets/img/redirect-confirm.png)